abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 2. Predicting Chronic Disease for a patient
 3. Outcome-based reimbursement modelling - Bundling procedures & services (based on predicting future medical conditions) for bundled payments and taking preemptive measures
 4. Flag high cost hospitals and physicians with poor outcomes
-5. Since, I have zipcodes of the health providers where services was delivered, I would like to combine with othe data such as education, income equality, public transport, demographics to understand if and why certain zip-code population has poor health conditions
+5. Since, I have zipcodes of the health providers where services was delivered, I would like to combine with othe data such as education, income in-equality, air/water quality, public transport, demographics to understand if and why certain zip-codes population has poor health conditions